dryark/stf_ios_support/README.md

     1. Use the API?? https://developer.apple.com/documentation/appstoreconnectapi/devices
     1. Follow these instructions: https://www.telerik.com/blogs/how-to-add-ios-devices-to-your-developer-profile
-       I couldn't find updated instructions on Apples website.
+       I couldn't find updated instructions on Apple's website.
 If you find them please let me know so I can link to them.
 1. Plug your IOS device in
 1. Pair it with your system
 1. Have Xcode setup the "developer image" on your IOS device: